18 die as monster storm brings rain, snow, cold across US | Science-Environment

 Across the U.S., officials have attributed deaths to exposure, car crashes, a falling tree limb and other effects of the storm.
 At least three people died in the Buffalo area, including two who suffered medical emergencies in their homes and couldn't be saved because emergency crews were unable to reach them amid historic blizzard conditions.

 Deep snow, single-digit temperatures and day-old power outages sent Buffalo residents scrambling Saturday to get out of their houses to anywhere that had heat.
-New York Gov. Kathy Hochul said the Buffalo Niagara International Airport will be closed through Monday morning and almost every fire truck in Buffalo was stranded in the snow.
+New York Gov. Kathy Hochul said the Buffalo Niagara International Airport would be closed through Monday morning and almost every fire truck in the city was stranded in the snow.

 “No matter how many emergency vehicles we have, they cannot get through the conditions as we speak,” Hochul said.

 Forecasters said 28 inches (71 centimeters) of snow accumulated as of Saturday in Buffalo.
-Last month, areas just south of Buffalo saw a record 6 feet of snow (about 1.8 meters) from a single storm.
-The latest storm knocked out the furnace in the Buffalo home of Brian LaPrade, who woke up Saturday morning to indoor temperatures dipping to below 50 degrees Fahrenheit (10 degrees Celsius).
+Last month, areas just south of the city saw a record 6 feet of snow (about 1.8 meters) from a single storm.
+The latest storm knocked out the furnace in the Buffalo home of Brian LaPrade, who woke up Saturday morning to indoor temperatures dipping below 50 degrees Fahrenheit (10 degrees Celsius).

 On the Ohio Turnpike, four died in a pileup involving some 50 vehicles.
 A Kansas City, Missouri, driver was killed Thursday after skidding into a creek, and three others died Wednesday in separate crashes on icy northern Kansas roads.
 A utility worker in Ohio was also killed Friday while trying to restore power, according to the Buckeye Rural Electric Cooperative.
 It said the 22-year-old died in “an electrical contact incident” near Pedro in Lawrence County.